PennyLaneAI/pennylane/doc/development/plugins.rst

   gates that rotate the circuit prior to measurement so that computational basis measurements are performed in the eigenbasis of the requested observables

-* :meth:`~.QubitDevice.active_wires` is a static method that accepts a list containing :class:`~.Operator` objects, and returns the wires that are acted on.
+* :meth:`.QubitDevice.statistics` returns the results of :meth:`.QubitDevice.expval`,
+  :meth:`~.QubitDevice.var`, or :meth:`~.QubitDevice.sample` depending on the type of observable.

-In advanced cases, the :meth:`.Device.execute` method may be overwritten directly.
+In advanced cases, the :meth:`.QubitDevice.execute` method, as well as :meth:`.QubitDevice.statistics`, may be overwritten directly.
 This provides full flexibility for handling the device execution yourself.
-However, this may have unintended side-effects and is not recommended — if possible, try implementing a suitable subset of the methods provided above.
+However, this may have unintended side-effects and is not recommended.

+:html:`</div></div>`

 .. _installing_plugin: